rails/rails/guides/source/testing.md

 ### Testing Views

 Testing the response to your request by asserting the presence of key HTML elements and their content is a useful way to test the views of your application.
-The +assert_select+ assertion allows you to do this by using a simple yet powerful syntax.
+The `assert_select` assertion allows you to do this by using a simple yet powerful syntax.

-NOTE: You may find references to +assert_tag+ in other documentation, but this is now deprecated in favor of +assert_select+.
+NOTE: You may find references to `assert_tag` in other documentation, but this is now deprecated in favor of `assert_select`.

-There are two forms of +assert_select+:
+There are two forms of `assert_select`:

-+assert_select(selector, [equality], [message])+ ensures that the equality condition is met on the selected elements through the selector.
-The selector may be a CSS selector expression (String), an expression with substitution values, or an +HTML::Selector+ object.
+`assert_select(selector, [equality], [message])` ensures that the equality condition is met on the selected elements through the selector.
+The selector may be a CSS selector expression (String), an expression with substitution values, or an `HTML::Selector` object.

-+assert_select(element, selector, [equality], [message])+ ensures that the equality condition is met on all the selected elements through the selector starting from the _element_ (instance of +HTML::Node+) and its descendants.
+`assert_select(element, selector, [equality], [message])` ensures that the equality condition is met on all the selected elements through the selector starting from the _element_ (instance of `HTML::Node`) and its descendants.

 For example, you could verify the contents on the title element in your response with: